Excel Divide Cell (Table of Contents)

 Introduction to Divide Cell in Excel

-Most of the times when we work with the text files in excel, it has all the data in the single row itself instead of having it in different columns.
-The data most of the times is aligned in a single row with some delimiter or separator in it (such as comma, space, etc.).
+When we work with the text files in excel, it has all the data in the single row itself instead of having it in different columns.
+The data, most of the times, is aligned in a single row with some delimiter or separator in it (such as comma, space, etc.).
 If you open such files in Excel, you’ll not get the data populated across columns for different attributes, which is a problem in its own ways.
-It makes dividing the cells into different columns extremely important and that is exactly what we will walk you through in this article.
+It makes dividing the cells into different columns extremely important, and that is exactly what we will walk you through in this article.

 Data Structure in a Text File:

-If you see the below screenshot, the data is comma-separated and has the first row as column headers.
+The data is comma-separated if you see the below screenshot and has the first row as column headers.
 Below that, there is one blank row and then the data values that are comma-separated as well.
-This type of data is called as delimited data or data with delimiters (in this case comma as a delimiter).
+This type of data is called as delimited data or data with delimiters (in this case, comma as a delimiter).

 Let us see the other data set which we are going to use.

-Excel has a tool called Text to Column which helps us in dividing the cells into different columns.
+Excel has a Text to Column tool, which helps us divide the cells into different columns.